plrigaux/Comparators/README.md

 ### Leading and tailing zeros

-As you know the leading and tailing zeros have no numerical significance, but it may have an aestetic one.
-The comparator will ignore leading and tailing zeros if mode ASDF chosssen.
+As you know the leading and tailing zeros have no numerical significance, but it may have an aesthetic one.
+The comparator will ignore leading and tailing zeros if PRIMARY mode chosen.

 ## Space insensitive